-The newly approved TRAIN tax reform law also adjusts the tax rates on certain passive income, in addition to revised personal income tax rates and new taxes on oil, sugary beverages, tobacco, mining, etc.
+The newly approved TRAIN tax reform law also adjusted the tax rates on certain passive income, in addition to revised personal income tax rates and new taxes imposed on oil, sugary beverages, tobacco, mining, etc.

 Last February 2018, the Bureau of Internal Revenue (BIR) released Revenue Regulations No. 8-2018 which discusses the income tax provisions of the TRAIN law.
 The RR contains detailed rules on how taxation is to be applied and sample computations on how taxes are to be computed.

 Here’s the relevant section of BIR’s RR 8-2018 which talks about the applicable tax rates on certain passive income in the Philippines.

 New Income Tax Rates on Passive Income in the Philippines

 |1.
 Interests from any currency bank deposit and yield or any other monetary benefit from deposit substitutes and from trust funds and similar arrangements||20%|

 |2.
 Interest income received by an individual taxpayer (except a non-resident individual) from a depositary bank under the expanded foreign currency deposit system||15%|